jacopocolo/p5-sketchplugin/README.md

 ```javascript
 text("Hello world",10,10,100,200)
 ```
-and it will draw a text layer that says “Hello world” with the upper left corner in 10,10 and a width of 100 and a height of 200 pixels.
+and it will draw a text layer that says "Hello world" with the upper left corner in 10,10 and a width of 100 and a height of 200 pixels.

 ####bezier(x1,y1,x2,y2,x3,y3,x4,y4)